w3f/polkadot-wiki/docs/learn/learn-parachains.md

 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} acknowledges a state transition has occurred on a parachain.
 The key constraint regarding the logic of a parachain is that it must be verifiable by the Relay Chain validators.
-Verification most commonly takes the form of a bundled proof of a state transition known as a Proof-of-Verification (PoV) block, which is submitted to the validators from one or more of the parachain collators to be checked.
+Verification most commonly takes the form of a bundled proof of a state transition known as a Proof-of-Verification (PoV) block, which is submitted for checking to the validators from one or more parachain collators.

 ## Why Parachains?

 Parachains are a solution to two fundamental problems in blockchains:

 - **Scalability**: Having one blockchain for many purposes makes it difficult to scale as future implementations and upgrades will likely advantage some purposes and disadvantage others.
-On the other hand, having different blockchains will allow them to implement features themselves without affecting other chains.
+  Conversely, having different blockchains will allow them to implement features without affecting other chains.
-- **Flexibility**: It is reasonable to state a blockchain either will be really good in solving one problem or not so good trying to solve many problems.
-A blockchain able to specialize in solving a specific problem has more leverage towards itself and its users.
-Parachains are purpose-built blockchains highly specialized and able to take advantage from each other by cooperation.
+- **Flexibility**: It is reasonable to state a blockchain will either be really good at solving one problem or not so good at trying to solve many problems.
+A blockchain specializing in solving a specific problem has more leverage toward itself and its users.
+Parachains are purpose-built blockchains are highly specialized and can take advantage of each other through cooperation.

 ### Shared Security

-Shared security, sometimes referred in documentation as _pooled security_, is one of the unique value propositions for chains considering to become a [parachain](learn-parachains.md) and join the
+Shared security, sometimes referred as _pooled security_, is one of the unique value propositions for chains considering becoming a [parachain](learn-parachains.md) and joining the
 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} network.
 On a high level, shared security means that all parachains that are connected to the
 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} Relay Chain by leasing a parachain